Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a name="read-write-files"></a>
 ### Reading and Writing Files

 If you want to read from an existing file or write data to a file, you first need to mount the directory which contains the file.
 This can be done via the ["(Mounted) Directories screen](directories.md).
 Once you have a mounted directory, you can use the `getDirectory()` function to get a handle to it.
 Pass the name of the mounted directory as the first parameter.
-This handle then lets you read and write files, using the `readFile()` and `writeFile()` functions.
+This handle then lets you read and write files, using the `readFile()`, `writeFile()` and `appendFile()` functions.

 For `readFiles()`, pass the name or path of the file you wish to read from as the first parameter, relative to the mounted directory.
 The file must exist, otherwise an error is raised.
 As an optional second parameter, you can pass the encoding that should be used to read the file, which defaults to UTF-8.
 The file's entire content is returned as a string.